-As a management consultant that works with businesses on strategic marketing and evolving in the digital economy, I can attest that the the corporate leaders are the beacon of change for any project.
+As a management consultant who works with businesses on strategic marketing and evolving in the digital economy, I can attest that the the corporate leaders are the beacon of change for any project.
 Strong leadership skills for businesses that need to evolve and adapt is critical in leading, inspiring and motivating change.

 Disruptive technology, globalisation, geopolitical instability, rising costs and regulations, all create adversity for businesses over time, regardless of the size of the company, location or nature of the industry.
 However, these challenges have been compounded by the socio-economic and cultural shifts in the digitally savvy consumer mindset.

-Strong leadership skills for businesses is important to adapt to the current digitally evolving world, especially for offline businesses trying to navigate through these transformative times.
+Strong leadership for businesses is important to adapt to the current digitally evolving world, especially for offline businesses trying to navigate through these transformative times.

 One of the fundamental jobs of a business owner or CEO is to be forward-looking and see how the business needs to evolve and adapt to changing market conditions.